AndyQ/NFCPassportReader/readme.md

 Supported features:
 * Basic Access Control (BAC)
 * Secure Messaging
-* Reads DG1 (MRZ data) and DG2 (Image) in both JPEG and JPEG2000 formats
+* Reads DG1 (MRZ data) and DG2 (Image) in both JPEG and JPEG2000 formats, DG7, DG11, DG12, DG14 and DG15 (also SOD and COM datagroups)
 * Passive Authentication
 * Active Authentication
-* Chip Authentication (ECDH DES keys tested, DH DES and all AES keys implemented but currently totally untested)
+* Chip Authentication (ECDH DES and AES keys tested, DH DES AES keys implemented ad should work but currently not tested)
 * Ability to dump passport stream and read it back in

 This is still very early days - the code is by no means perfect and there are still some rough edges  - there ARE most definitely bugs and I'm sure I'm not doing things perfectly.